brminnick/XamarinIoTWorkshop/README.md

 If you have an iOS Device, continue to step **3b.
 Register Device (iOS)**

+**Note**: The Download/Installation steps below may differ slightly for each Android device

 1. On your Android device, open Chrome
 2. In Chrome on your Android device, navigate to the App Center installation page: [https://install.appcenter.ms](https://install.appcenter.ms)
 3. On the installation page, if prompted, sign in